Intuition is that feeling in your gut when you instinctively know that something you are doing is right or wrong.

-- Create a growth mindset by leaving the comfort zone, exploring new areas, and learning new skills.
+- Create a growth mindset by Breaking Out of the Comfort Zone, exploring new areas, and learning new skills.

 A Take-Home Message

 Intuition is an incredibly powerful tool for decision making.
-It ensures we respond quickly–in the moment–freeing up valuable mental resources to tackle novel experiences and optimize learning.
+It ensures we respond in the moment, freeing up valuable mental resources to tackle novel experiences and optimize learning.